-At Age UK Solihull, we’re committed to protecting and respecting your privacy.
-This Policy explains when and why we collect personal information about people who visit our website, how we use it, the conditions under which we may disclose it to others and how we keep it secure.
+At Age UK Solihull, we’re committed to protecting and respecting your privacy and security.
+It is important to let you know how we use your information and how we ensure it cannot be misused in any way.
+This Policy explains when and why we collect personal information, how we use it, the conditions under which we may disclose it to others and how we keep it secure.

 Any questions regarding this Policy and our privacy practices should be sent by email to email@example.com or by writing to Age UK Solihull, The Core, Homer Road, Solihull B91 3RG.
 Alternatively, you can telephone 0121 704 7840.

 We’re Age UK Solihull, a charity dedicated to helping everyone make the most of later life.
 Age UK Solihull is a registered charity (no. 1055887) and company limited by guarantee (no. 3180062).
 The registered address is The Core, Homer Road, Solihull, B91 3RG.
 We are an independent Charity and a Brand Partner of Age UK.

 When do we collect information about you?